nodejs/nodejs.org/pages/en/blog/announcements/v20-release-announce.md

 Node.js 20 includes specific changes, such as the updated version 2.0 of Ada, a fast and spec-compliant URL parser written in C++.

 Looking forward to new ways to improve performance we are currently working on reducing the cost of being specification compliant by refactoring to get rid of brand validations checks on streams, `URL`, `URLSearchParams`, and String Decoder.
-This helps support our general goal of being specificaiton compliant where it makes sense.
+This helps support our general goal of being specification compliant where it makes sense.

 If you have a passion for performance and Node.js, we are actively looking for contributors for our [performance team](https://github.com/nodejs/performance).